 Just when I was trying to manage my demotivated self without my struggling partner, he gave me another shocker, he had been awarded the Commonwealth Scholarship to study a course we both had dreams of studying together.
 I was devastated.
 I felt left-back.
 I felt like a failure.
 Literally guys!
 I felt JEALOUS.

-Fast forward to 2017, I had completed my masters degree from the UK and returned to Nigeria.
+Fast forward to 2017, I completed my master’s degree in the UK and returned to Nigeria.
 At the time, Barnabas was still working with VSO.
 The day I returned to Nigeria, Barnabas was at the airport to receive me.
 In fact I did not have to rent a house, we began to live together in Abuja.
 Shortly after, I began volunteering with VSO again before I secured a job later.

-In February 2019, I shared a scholarship opportunity in one of the WhatsApp group Barnabas and I belonged to.
+In February 2019, I shared a scholarship opportunity in one of the WhatsApp groups Barnabas and I belonged to.
 It was about the Queen Elizabeth Commonwealth Scholarship.
 Barnabas saw it and asked me for some of my scholarship essays.
 He used this as a guide to applying.
-At this time I was already applying for PhD scholarships around the world and in March 2019, I got awarded the Queensland University of Technology Postgraduate Research Award (QUTPRA), a fully-funded scholarship to undertake a PhD in Australia.
-A few months later, precisely in May 2019, Barnabas got awarded the Queen Elizabeth Commonwealth Scholarship to undertake an M.Sc in Public Policy & Management in one of the world’s best institutions in Kenya-The Strathmore Business school.
+At this time I was already applying for PhD scholarships around the world and in March 2019, I was awarded the Queensland University of Technology Postgraduate Research Award (QUTPRA), a fully-funded scholarship to undertake a PhD in Australia.
+A few months later, precisely in May 2019, Barnabas was awarded the Queen Elizabeth Commonwealth Scholarship to undertake an M.Sc in Public Policy & Management in one of the world’s best institutions in Kenya-The Strathmore Business School.